 Do you use a period, a question mark, or an exclamation point?
 The choice is important.

-If you’ve got a child working on these basic grammar rules, I’ve got an easy DIY punctuation game you can make in minutes.
+If you’ve got a child working on these basic grammar rules, I’ve got an easy DIY punctuation activity you can make in minutes.

 Disclosure: This post contains Amazon Affiliate links.
 Please see my Disclosure Page for more details.